amitevski/sf-film-locations/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.21.

 ## Development server
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm start` for a dev server.
+Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding